Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

 \subsubsection{Simulation Results}

 To evaluate our OOD detection methods on vision-based obstacle avoidance in simulation, we randomly generate test datasets of varied environment difficulty by changing the number of obstacles and the maximum or minimum gap-size between obstacles.
-We sample $2000$ datasets $S'$ (of size 10) for each difficulty setting.
-With these datasets, we estimate the expected test cost that the policy $\pi$ would incur on any given difficulty setting; this estimate is used to evaluate which environments our detection schemes \emph{should} declare as OOD/WD (i.e., which difficulty settings are OOD/WD in our task-relevant sense).
-To estimate the test cost, we use $d_{thresh} = 500$ mm for the simulation results presented in this section (see Figure~\ref{fig:changing_dt} in Appendix~\ref{app:navigation-exp} for results with different $d_{thresh}$).
+We perform OOD detection using 10 test environments for each difficulty setting (and present results averaged over 2000 such datasets).
+With these datasets, we estimate the expected test cost that the policy $\pi$ would incur on any given difficulty setting; this estimate is used to evaluate which environments our detection schemes \emph{should} declare as OOD-adverse/OOD-benign (i.e., which difficulty settings are $\oodRightSym$/$\oodLeftSym$ in our task-relevant sense).
+To estimate the test cost, we use $d_{thresh} = 500$ mm for the simulation results presented in this section.
 To evaluate our detectors in simulation, we first verify that the guarantees presented in Section~\ref{subsec:ood-detect-theory} do indeed hold.
 We then compare our detectors with two OOD detection baselines: (i) maximum softmax probability (MSP) \citep{Hendrycks17} (an effective and popular baseline for OOD detection), and (ii) MaxLogit \citep{Hendrycks20} (a recent state-of-the-art OOD detection baseline).
 We find that our detection schemes perform similarly to these baselines for task-relevant shifts.
 However, the baseline detectors are triggered by task irrelevant shifts, while our methods are only triggered by task-relevant shifts.
-Additionally, our detectors provide guarantees on the false-positive and false-negative rate and can declare WD environments, while the baselines are limited to detecting OOD and provide no guarantees.
+Additionally, our detectors provide guarantees on the false-positive and false-negative rate and can declare WD environments and also differentiate between OOD-adverse and OOD-benign environments, while the baselines are limited to detecting OOD generically and provide no guarantees.